Laboratory and research

 Minors

-Students less than 18 years of age who plan to spend time in ASU labs are required to provide the university information regarding their activities and attend specific safety training courses.
+Students less than 18 years of age who plan to spend time in ASU labs are required to provide the university with information regarding their activities and attend specific safety training courses.
 To protect minors from potential hazards in laboratories or areas where hazardous processes occur they must follow the approval process prior to entering the laboratory.
 Please visit our visitor and volunteer webpage for instructions.

 Find more information on the EHS training webpage.